Foreign transaction fees and how to avoid them

 How to avoid foreign transaction fees

-Foreign transaction fees may seem inevitable, but there are ways to minimize or even eliminate them.
-With an Airwallex Business Account, your business can hold, receive, and pay in different currencies, avoiding unnecessary transaction fees.
+With an Airwallex Business Account, your business can hold, receive, and pay in different currencies, avoiding foreign transaction fees and minimizing costs by steering clear of providers that charge extra for international payments.

 Foreign transaction fee-free cards